Home » Recipes » Course » Meat » Sticky Asian Style Gochujang Chicken Meatballs

-Asian Style Chicken Meatballs
+Sticky Asian Style Gochujang Chicken Meatballs

-Feb 23, 2023 | 2 comments
+Feb 23, 2023 | 4 comments

 Glazed Asian chicken meatballs with rice and broccoli in a small blue bowl.

 There’s just something about a juicy meatball, am I right?
-These are super moist, packed with flavour and incredibly easy, making them perfect for busy weeknights.
+These are super moist, packed with flavor and incredibly easy, making them perfect for busy weeknights.
 Plus, they only take 30 minutes to pull together.

-These ones are stuffed with loads of my favourite Asian-style flavours (think soy, sesame and ginger) and then tossed with the MOST deliciously lip-smacking sweet, spicy gochujang glaze.
-All you have to do is mix, form little balls, pop them in the oven and make the glaze while they’re cooking.
-Easy peasy, and so much flavour.
-To keep things simple, we’re adding some chopped broccolini to the same tray with the meatballs, cutting down those dishes.
+All you have to do is mix, form little balls, pop them in the oven and make the glaze while they cook.
+Easy peasy.
+To keep things simple, I like to add chopped broccoli to the same tray with the meatballs, cutting down on washing up (and charred broccoli is DELICIOUS!)

 Ingredients